-Corona Discharge Technology uses the mechanism of discharge of high voltage in a short period of time by ionization of nearby air ions.
+Corona Discharge Technology uses the mechanism of discharge of high voltage in a short period by ionization of nearby air ions.
 A typical lightning arrester consists of a high-voltage terminal at the top, followed by a low-voltage terminal at the ground.

 We at Renown Earth produce a Home Lightning Protection System.
 As per standard definition, a system of lightning protection for homes uses a combination of highly conductive copper and aluminum alloys.
 This renders a low impedance path to the ground that saves the electrical system from fault current damage.

 Let us discuss some types of lightning arresters.
 The choice of lightning arrester depends upon the following factors:

 - Space available for installation, etc

 Heeding these above factors, there are twelve types of lightning arresters.

 - Horn Gap Arrester